Pre-contact Noth America:

 - Started in Ohio Valley

-- 1750 Frnech soldiers enter the region because they worry Pensylvanian traders are stealing Native American trade from them
+- 1750 French soldiers enter the region and contruct forts because they worry Pensylvanian traders are stealing Native American trade from them

 - Then the Ohio company is granted land from the British crown that contains land the French have already laid claim to

-- The French don't listen and consruct Ft.
+- The French don't listen to the English (George Washigton) telling them to leave and consruct Ft.
 Duquesne

-- Washington talks with to French again and a scuffle breaks out
+- Washington talks with to French again (with Native American allies) and a scuffle breaks out that kills some French

 - Washington retreats and builds Ft.
 Necessity